HOW DOES A FELONY AFFECT YOUR LIFE?

 You may also want to check out this post… WHAT AM I NOT ALLOWED TO DO ON PROBATION?

 On the other hand, parole is a conditional release from prison before the end of a sentence term.
 Like probation, the conditions of parole can severely limit an individual’s freedom.
-These conditions can include regular meetings with a parole officer, restrictions on travel, mandatory employment, and prohibitions against associate with known criminals.
+These conditions can include regular meetings with a parole officer, restrictions on travel, mandatory employment, and prohibitions against associating with known criminals.
 Violation of these conditions can lead to re-arrest and a return to prison.

 You may also want to check out this post… DOES BEING UNEMPLOYED VIOLATE PROBATION